authlete/java-oauth-server/README.md

 library.
 JAX-RS is _The Java API for RESTful Web Services_.
 JAX-RS 2.0 API has been standardized by [JSR 339][4] and it is included in Java EE 7.
-On the other hand, authlete-java-jaxrs library is an open source library which provides utility classes for developers to implement an authorization server a resource server. authlete-java-jaxrs in turn uses [authlete-java-common][5] library which is another open source library to communicate with [Authlete Web APIs][6].
+On the other hand, authlete-java-jaxrs library is an open source library which provides utility classes for developers to implement an authorization server and a resource server. authlete-java-jaxrs in turn uses [authlete-java-common][5] library which is another open source library to communicate with [Authlete Web APIs][6].